kalyankar/aws-tools/s3_http_deny_policy/README.md

 ### Common Issues

+1. **"Access Denied" when authenticating to shared account**
+   - Check AWS credentials are set correctly in environment variables
+   - Verify credentials have access to the shared account
+   - Ensure credentials are not expired

-1. **"Access Denied" when assuming role**
+2. **"Access Denied" when assuming target account role**
-   - Check role ARN format
+   - Check target account role ARN format
-   - Verify trust policy allows your principal
+   - Verify trust policy allows the shared account to assume it
-   - Ensure you have `sts:AssumeRole` permission
+   - Ensure the shared account has `sts:AssumeRole` permission

-2. **"No such bucket policy" errors**
+3. **"No such bucket policy" errors**
    - This is normal for buckets without existing policies
    - The script will create a new policy

-3. **CSV parsing errors**
+4. **CSV parsing errors**
    - Check CSV format and encoding
-   - Ensure required columns are present
+   - Ensure required columns are present (target_account_id, target_role_arn)
    - Verify no empty rows with missing data

-4. **Permission errors on S3 operations**
+5. **Permission errors on S3 operations**
-   - Verify assumed role has required S3 permissions
+   - Verify target account role has required S3 permissions
    - Check bucket policies don't deny access

 ### Debug Mode